 Here is a spectrum-based wavetable-synthesized piano demonstration (wav file) (mp3 file).

-6) With current UIUC ECE graduate student Mert Bay to develop software for polyphonic pitch detection and instrument voice separation.
+6) With former UIUC ECE doctoral student Mert Bay to develop software for polyphonic pitch detection and instrument voice separation.
 Files giving our first separation results are here .
 We are also working on pitch and separation processing of a woodwind quintet.
 As a first step in that direction, we have recorded the individual voices of a WWQ on separate channels .

 7) Analysis of the trombone transfer function and comparison of it with the input impedance, including the effects of nonlinear propagation.
 I've given several talks on this topic.
 Three conference proceedings papers are here.

-8) Seminar on analysis/synthesis and music signal processing.
+9) Seminar on analysis/synthesis and music signal processing.
 I occasionally offer this informal seminar, depending on interest, where students as well as the professor present their own work and discuss professional papers of interest.
+Also, I often work with individual students on projects in musical acoustics or music signal processing.

-9) Organizing special sessions at meetings of the Acoustical Society of America (ASA).
-Examples are:
+10) Organizing special sessions at meetings of the Acoustical Society of America (ASA).
+Recent examples are:

 "Musical Pitch Tracking and Sound Source Separation Leading to Automatic